-Cap Rate Benchmarks by Tenant Credit
+Single-Tenant Cap Rate Benchmarks by Credit Quality

-Investment-grade tenants (BBB-/Baa3+) trade at 5.3-6.0% cap rates with 2.0-2.5% rent growth, delivering 7.3-8.5% all-in returns.
-Strong private (equivalent BBB) trades at 6.0-6.8% with 1.5-2.5% growth, delivering 7.5-9.3% returns.
-Moderate private (equivalent BB) trades at 6.8-7.5% with 1.0-2.0% growth, delivering 7.8-9.5% returns.
-Below-investment-grade trades at 7.5-8.5%+ with 0-1.0% growth, delivering 7.5-9.5% returns.
+Investment-grade tenants (BBB-/Baa3+) trade at 5.3-6.0% cap rates with 2.0-2.5% annual rent escalations, delivering 7.3-8.5% all-in returns.
+Strong private tenants (equivalent to BBB) trade at 6.0-6.8% with 1.5-2.5% growth, delivering 7.5-9.3% returns.
+Moderate private (equivalent BB) trades at 6.8-7.5% with 1.0-2.0% growth.
+Below-investment-grade trades at 7.5-8.5%+ with 0-1.0% growth.
+Multi-tenant NNN portfolios typically trade 50-150 bps wider than comparable single-tenant deals, reflecting added management burden and re-tenanting risk - target 6.5-7.5% blended for a well-occupied multi-tenant center with strong anchors.

 Investment-grade commands tightest pricing due to low default risk.
 Strong private trades at 70-80 bps premium reflecting execution risk in assessing credit.
 Below-investment-grade reflects meaningful credit risk.